Mat and Savanna Shaw: Picture This

 The Shaws initially wanted to write an original song to share more information about themselves.
-Instead of just releasing a single song, they decided to create an album since they had wanted to make one.
-When recording their first album, Picture This, they used a "professional" recording studio instead of the home closet studio they had been using for their videos.
+Instead of releasing a single song, they decided to create an album since they had wanted to make one.
+While recording their first album, Picture This, they used a "professional" recording studio instead of the home closet studio they had been using for their videos.
 On the album are songs that had been suggested by their fans, that they liked, or had been chosen by Stephen Nelson, who arranged the music.
 They released their first album on October 23, 2020, containing 13 songs.
 The Shaws enlisted the assistance of their extended family to load and send 10,000 CDs of the album.
 Initially expecting it to take about half a year for the 10,000 CDs to sell out, they received a large number of pre-orders and ran out before their album's release date, which was two weeks after they had placed the order.
 The duo placed a second order for 10,000 additional CDs.
 Their house turned into a repository for CDs, and they worked in the living room and kitchen to prepare the albums.
 The Shaw children assisted and received pocket money for their effort.
 Pennie Jean Shaw, Mat's six-year-old daughter contributed by writing her initials and penciling in a small heart on some of the labels on envelopes used to mail the albums.
 The album was ranked first on the iTunes pop and classical charts, ranked third on the iTunes chart that included all song genres, and ranked third on Amazon.
 After it sold "12,000 equivalent album units" based on MRC Data, it was ranked first on Billboard's Emerging Artists chart on November 7, first on its Classical Albums chart, and 54th on the Billboard 200.